Visit the Greek Islands

 It is a fascinating place.
 It’s rich in history and culture, and is the reason it remains one of our favorite islands in Greece, if not the world.

-Visiting the island of Samos
+Visit the island of Samos

 One of my fondest travel memories is the week I spent in Kokkari, a small fishing village on the island of Samos.
 Tucked into the northern side of the island, Kokkari has all the trappings of a quint Greek locale.
 There are friendly residents, turquoise waters, whitewashed houses lining cobbled streets, and colorful rowboats bobbing at the edge of the water.

 We spent our days either lazing around the pool admiring the views from high on the hillside without a care in the world except for reapplying sunscreen and keeping a good book at hand, or down at Lemonakia Beach, a picturesque, sheltered bay with a taverna where we enjoyed crisp Greek salads and moussaka for lunch.
 We wandered into the heart of Kokkari in the evenings to enjoy fresh seafood, local Samos wine, and watch the sunset over the Aegean.

 Rent a car and drive around the island to explore further.
 We wound our way up to the exceedingly charming mountaintop village of Manolates, and down to Pythagoreio, famous for its beautiful harbor and ancient ruins.

 Samos is located just a stone’s throw from Turkey, and there are daily ferries that run from April through October between the island and the Turkish town of Kusadasi.
 The journey by ferry takes about an hour and a half and makes for an interesting daytrip—that is, if you have enough time on Samos to spare a long afternoon.

 Today, Samos remains a remarkable place for discovery.
 It’s an island of myth and legend being the birthplace of Hera, mathematics and philosophy.

 The most affordable Greek island is Thasos Island